The Cambridge Advantage: Work hard, play hard

 - Fabian Society

 - Wilberforce Society

-Cambridge students are very active in a wide range of community projects, campaigns and charity work, both locally and worldwide.
+Cambridge students are very active in numerous community projects, campaigns and charity work, both locally and worldwide.

-Considerable energy goes into planning and running various University-wide and College-based RAG events.
-Every year, Cambridge RAG raises over £160,000 for local, national and international charities in all manner of ways, such as the Jailbreak, when sponsored students have to get as far away from Cambridge as possible without spending anything.
-Former jailbreakers have reached Singapore, Los Angeles, Finland, Dubai and Morocco.
+Considerable energy goes into planning and running various University-wide and College-based RAG events, which raise more than £160,000 annually for local, national and international charities in all manner of ways, such as Jailbreak, when sponsored students have to get as far away from Cambridge as possible without spending anything.
+Former jailbreakers have reached Australia, New York, Hong Kong, Sweden, Singapore, Los Angeles, Finland, Dubai and Morocco.

-If you'd like to try your hand at journalism, there are three regular term-time student newspapers (Varsity, The Cambridge Student and The Tab) and a variety of other publications that you can get involved in.
+If you'd like to try your hand at journalism, there are three regular term-time student newspapers (Varsity, The Cambridge Student and, online, The Tab) and a variety of other publications that you can get involved in.
 The University also has a number of prizes for original student writing.

 In addition, there are groups for those interested in film-making and photography, such as CU-TV; and the University's award-winning radio station, Cam FM, is always keen for new members.
-Presented, engineered and managed by students, training is offered in many aspects of radio, and there are plenty of opportunities to have a go at presenting a show or support the running of the station.
+Professionally managed and presented and engineered by University members, training is also offered in many aspects of radio, so there are plenty of opportunities to have a go at presenting a show or support the running of the station.

 Other media societies include:

 Cambridge is renowned for the amount and quality of its student-produced drama.
 Most well-known is the Cambridge Footlights comedy group, where many now-famous comedians and actors started their careers.
 Based in the ADC Theatre, the Footlights stages fortnightly 'Smokers' (informal evenings of original sketches and stand-up), as well as putting on four main shows, and performs at the Edinburgh Fringe each year.